 The European Patent Convention essentially concerns a unified procedure for the filing, examination and granting of a patent.
 The Convention allows any person or judicial entity to file an application for a European patent.

 The present member countries of the European Patent Convention are: Albania, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Republic of Macedonia, Republic of San Marino, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom.
-The following States (extension States) can also be requested through a European Patent application: Bosnia-Herzegovina, Montenegro and Morocco.
+The following States can also be requested through a European Patent application: Bosnia-Herzegovina and Montenegro (extension States), Morocco, Republic of Moldova, Tunisia, and Cambodia (validation States).

 The patent application, after its publication, confers the same rights as the granted patent itself, or at least the same rights which the published national application would confer in a contracting State.
 The patent application may be filed at the European Patent Office in Munich, or at the Department in The Hague or at a branch agency of the Department.